VirtusLab/git-machete/docs/source/cli/slide-out.rst

     git machete slide-out [-d|--down-fork-point=<down-fork-point-commit>] [--delete] [-M|--merge] [-n|--no-edit-merge|--no-interactive-rebase] [<branch> [<branch> [<branch> ...]]]

 Removes the given branch (or multiple branches) from the branch layout.
-If no branch has been specified current branch is assumed as the only branch.
+If no branch has been specified, current branch is removed.
 Then synchronizes the downstream (child) branches of the last specified branch on the top of the upstream (parent) branch of the first specified branch.
 Sync is performed either by rebase (default) or by merge (if ``--merge`` option passed).

-The most common use is to slide out a single branch whose upstream was a ``develop``/``master`` branch and that has been recently merged.

-Since this tool is designed to perform only one single rebase/merge at the end, provided branches must form a chain, i.e. all of the following conditions must be met:

-    * for i=1..N-1, (i+1)-th branch must be the only downstream (child) branch of the i-th branch,
-    * all provided branches must have an upstream branch (so, in other words, roots of branch dependency tree cannot be slid out).

 For example, let's assume the following dependency tree: